-In 2017, Roche invested over $52 million in clinical research in Canada through 160 Roche-sponsored clinical trials, which offer people with a variety of medical conditions an opportunity to participate in the development of potential new treatment options.
+In 2019, Roche invested more than $57 million in clinical research in Canada through 174 Roche-sponsored clinical trials, which offer people with a variety of medical conditions an opportunity to participate in the development of potential new treatment options.

 Clinical trials are an integral part of a new drug or diagnostic discovery and development process as they provide evidence about the safety and efficacy of a medicine or diagnostic.
 They also provide important information about cost-effectiveness, clinical value, and impact on a patient’s quality of life.

 Clinical research follows strict scientific standards to protect patients and help produce reliable study results.
 Studies are conducted in phases that are carefully designed to answer certain questions while taking steps necessary to safeguard the people taking part in the research.
 Medicines are usually tested in three phases before regulatory agencies consider them to be safe and effective.

 The process can take upwards of 10 years, and according to the an analysis by the Tufts Center for the Study of Drug Development, the average cost to develop and gain marketing approval for a new drug is around $3.9 billion CAD.